juice-shop/pwning-juice-shop/appendix/solutions.md

 If the challenge is not immediately solved, you might have to `F5`-reload to relay the `bid` change to the Angular client.

-### Use a deprecated B2B interface that was not properly shut down
+### :warning: Use a deprecated B2B interface that was not properly shut down

 1. Log in as any user.
 2. Click _Complain?_ to go to the _File Complaint_ form